saturn77/CythonBootstrap/doc/CythonBootstrap.md

     %timeit pyfib(1000)

-    The slowest run took 5.33 times longer than the fastest.
-This could mean that an intermediate result is being cached 1000000 loops, best of 3: 940 ns per loop
+    The slowest run took 9.67 times longer than the fastest.
+This could mean that an intermediate result is being cached 1000000 loops, best of 3: 1.13 µs per loop

     import cyFib
     %timeit cyFib.cyfib(1000)

-    10000000 loops, best of 3: 61.8 ns per loop
+    The slowest run took 68.85 times longer than the fastest.
+This could mean that an intermediate result is being cached 10000000 loops, best of 3: 58.9 ns per loop

 ### NOW THAT IS A CONSIDERABLE SPEEDUP  ...